SamHormozian/Skysniff_Source/README.md

   Running `python dataset.py` prints the dataset length and shapes/dtypes of one `(image_tensor, mask_tensor)` pair to verify setup before training.

+### U-Net Trainer
+  - Trains the U-net model on the data prepared by `dataset.py` and returns a Pytorch model file for consumption by gui.py

+### Operator GUI
+  - Run the Operator GUI to connect the models with the telemetry.
+See below for the User Guide.

 ---

 ## Hardware Setup